 According to the union, hospital staff “welcome the opportunity to receive training” but are concerned that there are no details of the training, who is assessing it or the consequences if they don’t pass.

-Labour parliamentary candidate for Lewisham East, Janet Daby, told a rally of workers at Lewisham Hospital this week: “Staff should be paid well, they deserve sick pay, they deserve a pension.
+Labour parliamentary candidate for Lewisham East, Janet Daby, told Eastlondonlines at a rally of workers at Lewisham Hospital this week: “Staff should be paid well, they deserve sick pay, they deserve a pension.
 In-work poverty is a disgrace, having to go to food banks should not happen.
-Some staff feel that they are being treated like slaves at work.
-We demand more.”
+Some staff feel that they are being treated like slaves at work.”

 Helen O’Connor, GMB regional organiser, told Eastlondonlines: “Workers are disappointed that they are having to wait a further seven months before they get wages they can live on.
 Many are in debt from having to borrow money to get by and they cannot afford their bills or to feed their families.”